inBeat/inbeat-website/content/top-influencers/tiktok/gymnasts/canada/_index.md

 ---
-title: Top 10 Gymnasts TikTok Influencers In Canada In 2023
+title: Top 10 Gymnasts TikTok Influencers In Canada In 2024
 description: >-
-  Find top gymnasts TikTok influencers in Canada in 2023.
+  Find top gymnasts TikTok influencers in Canada in 2024.
 Most popular hashtags: #gymnastics #fyp #foryou #foryoupage.
 platform: TikTok
 hits: 43
-text_top: Identify the top-rated TikTok accounts on inBeat.
+text_top: Identify the most popular TikTok profiles on inBeat.
-text_bottom: Our platform holds 43 TikTok influencers like this in Canada for you to pitch.
+text_bottom: Our database aggregates 43 TikTok influencers like this in Canada for you to contact.
 profiles:
   - username: "jel.bel"
     fullname: >-